 Figure \ref{fig4} \textbf{A1} \& \textbf{A2} visualize the overall reconstructed design spaces updated by EI and UCB acquisition functions.
 Note that the dimensionless variable $\bar{\mathcal{D}}$ is multiplied by 100 in the visualizations for ease of analysis.
-It can be observed two different acquisition functions all approximated the same trend: there is a large objective gradient changing from the bottom-right corner.
-Physically, this would indicate that when the pores' radii ($\mathcal{R}_{\rm vac}$ in Figure \ref{fig2} \textbf{A}) are small and the unit cell numbers ($N_{\rm unit}$) are generally larger, the biofilm transport capability of the porous materials decreases.
-One also observes that the objective values are qualitatively higher with higher $\bar{\mathcal{D}}$ values, i.e., $\bar{\mathcal{D}}\gtrapprox 0.5$.
+The two different acquisition functions all approximated the same trend: there is a large objective gradient changing from the bottom-right corner.
+Physically, this would indicate that when the pores' radii ($\mathcal{R}_{\rm vac}$ in Figure \ref{fig2} \textbf{A}) are small and the unit cell numbers ($N_{\rm unit}$) are generally larger, the biofilm transport capabilities of the porous structures decrease.
+Also, the objective values are qualitatively higher with higher $\bar{\mathcal{D}}$ values, i.e., $\bar{\mathcal{D}}\gtrapprox 0.5$.
 We hence visualize the ``upper design space'' in Figure \ref{fig4} \textbf{B1} \& \textbf{B2}, in which the region $\bar{\mathcal{D}}\in [0.5,0.9]$ are visualized.
-It can be observed that the objective values are higher in the ``top-right'' corner of the design space, where both the sampling points' density and normalized objective values are higher.
-To directly visualize the (normalized) sampling density, Figure \ref{fig4} \textbf{C} is created.
-We observe that the sampling density distribution basically overlaps with our observations on the design space: there are higher sampling densities toward the top-right corners (i.e., higher $\bar{\mathcal{D}}$ and $N_{\rm unit}$ values) characterized by both acquisition functions.
-Combining both Figure \ref{fig4} \textbf{A}, \textbf{B}, \& \textbf{C}, one deduces that both the reconstructed design spaces and the sampling densities both tell us when the porous membranes contain larger $\bar{\mathcal{D}}$ \& $N_{\rm unit}$ values the biofilm transportability, i.e., $\mathcal{N}_{\rm bio}$, are higher.
+The objective values are higher in the ``top-right'' corner of the design space, where both the sampling points' density and normalized objective values are higher.
+By directly visualizing the (normalized) sampling density (Figure \ref{fig4} \textbf{C}), we observe that the sampling density distribution basically overlaps with our observations on the design space: there are higher sampling densities toward the top-right corners (i.e., higher $\bar{\mathcal{D}}$ and $N_{\rm unit}$ values) characterized by both acquisition functions.
+Combining both Figure \ref{fig4} \textbf{A}, \textbf{B}, \& \textbf{C}, we deduce that both the reconstructed design spaces and the sampling densities tell us for the case of the porous membrane, the $\bar{\mathcal{D}}$ \& $N_{\rm unit}$ are positively correlated to the biofilm transportability $\mathcal{N}_{\rm bio}$ towards the target region.